fluty84/backend-bootcamp/README.md

   - destination:String
   - message:String
   - number:String
-  - status:Boolean => becomes true when everithing is ok
+  - status:Boolean => becomes true when everything is ok
-  - sent:String
+  - sent:Enum => can be "Message Sent" or "Message not sent"
-  - confirmed:Boolean
+  - confirmed:Boolean => becomes true when getting a response from messageapp

 ### Express endpoint table